VasiliiOptimist/google-foobar/README.md

 # foobar
-The tasks solved by me during the Google Foo Bar challenge
+The solved tasks during the Google Foo Bar challenge by myself